ReDI-School/js-berlin-2020-fall/lesson1.md

 ### Quick Quiz

-Let's say, everyone here with our siblings wants to go to the cinema.
+Let's say, everyone here wants to go to the cinema with their siblings.

 How many people in total are going to the cinema?
 <!-- .element: class="fragment" -->